CULTIVATION OF MAIZE(ZEA MAYS)

 Planting: Planting can be done manually, using cutlass or mechanically by planters at two to three sees per hole at 2 – 4cm deep.
 Germination occurs four to seven days later.

-Cultural Practices in maize production
+Cultural Practices in the cultivation of maize

 (a) Supplying: Replanting of seeds to replace those seeds that did not germinate.